DanChaltiel/crosstable/tests/testthat/_snaps/1-effects.md

       crosstable(mtcars3, by = any_of(.x), effect = T, effect_args = args)$effect %>% table %>%
         as.data.frame()
     Warning <crosstable_effect_2groups_warning>
-      Cannot calculate crosstable effects as there is has not exactly 2 groups in `by`. i `by` has 3 levels
+      Cannot calculate crosstable effects as there is not exactly 2 groups in `by`. i `by` has 3 levels
     Warning <warning>
       Unknown or uninitialised column: `effect`.